tansive/tansive/README.md

 - **Runtime Constraints and Transforms**
   Pin runtime sessions to specific values and apply user-defined transforms to modify or redact inputs to agents and tools.
 Protect sensitive data (e.g. PII, Health data), apply runtime feature flags, and adapt or enrich inputs to match the expectations of your current systems without undertaking costly data migration initiatives.

-- **Tamper-Evident Audit Logging**
+- **Audit Logging**
-  Maintain hash-linked, signed logs of every action for observability, compliance, and forensic analysis.
+  Maintain hash-linked, signed logs of every action for observability, compliance, and analysis.

 - **Agents in any framework**
   Author agents in any framework - LangGraph, CrewAI, Semantic Kernel, etc.